AikidoSec/firewall-java/docs/spring_webflux.md

     @Override
     public Mono<Void> filter(ServerWebExchange exchange,
                              WebFilterChain webFilterChain) {

-        ShouldBlockRequest.ShouldBlockRequestResult shouldBlockRequestResult = ShouldBlockRequest.shouldBlockRequest();
+        // Check with Aikido if this request needs to be blocked ShouldBlockRequest.ShouldBlockRequestResult shouldBlockRequestResult = ShouldBlockRequest.shouldBlockRequest();
         if (shouldBlockRequestResult.block()) {
             exchange.getResponse().setStatusCode(HttpStatus.FORBIDDEN);
             byte[] response = null;

+            // Aikido Zen returns the specific reason why a request was blocked
-            if (shouldBlockRequestResult.data().type().equals("ratelimited")) {
+            // Use this to show meaningful error messages to your users if (shouldBlockRequestResult.data().type().equals("ratelimited")) {
                 String message = "You are rate limited by Zen.";
                 if (shouldBlockRequestResult.data().trigger().equals("ip")) {